emacs-mirror/emacs/mps/readme.txt

 (See [WOW64 bug: GetThreadContext() may return stale contents](http://zachsaw.blogspot.co.uk/2010/11/wow64-bug-getthreadcontext-may-return.html).)

-The MPS is highly portable and has run on many other processors and operating systems in the past (see [the build notes](manual/build-notes/)).
+The MPS is highly portable and has run on many other processors and operating systems in the past (see [Building the MPS](manual/build.txt)).
 Most of the MPS is written in very pure ANSI C and compiles without warnings on anything.

 Getting help